QueryKit/QueryKit/README.md

 ```

 This provides static properties on our User model which represent each property
-on our Core Data model, these can be used to construct predicates and sort
+on our Core Data model, these may be used to construct predicates and sort
 descriptors with compile time safety, without stringly typing them
 into your application.